Skip to content

 ChallengeDifferent carriers require different SIP formats, trunk identifiers, caller ID policies and routing behavior.

-NormalizationApply carrier-specific transformations by trunk, route, domain or destination.
+M5 approachApply carrier-specific transformations by trunk, route, domain or destination.

-OutcomeMore predictable multi-carrier voice infrastructure.
+ResultMore predictable multi-carrier voice infrastructure.

 OEM & Embedded Voice

-NormalizationAdapt device-generated SIP signaling to the required external voice network format.
+M5 approachAdapt device-generated SIP signaling to the required external voice network format.

-OutcomeFaster integration of embedded voice systems into broader telecom environments.
+ResultFaster integration of embedded voice systems into broader telecom environments.

 From incompatible SIP messages to controlled real-time voice sessions.

-The SBC becomes the SIP adaptation layer between networks, rewriting what must change and preserving what must remain intact.
+The SBC becomes the adaptation layer between networks, rewriting what must change and preserving what must remain intact.

 1. Source NetworkPBX, Teams, gateway, carrier, softswitch, OEM device or UC platform.